Oxford Philomusica Piano Festival and Summer Academy

 Over the years many of the legendary names of the 20th century, such as Rosalyn Tureck and Maria Curcio, have made their way to Oxford to take part in the Festival, alongside virtually every significant contemporary pianist – from Pierre-Laurent Aimard to Roger Vignoles.
 This year will be no exception, with distinguished musicians attending including the great Menahem Pressler, András Schiff, Stephen Kovacevich, Mahan Esfahani, Dame Fanny Waterman, Peter Frankl and Yoheved Kaplinsky.

 In the words of a recent independent report on Oxford Philomusica’s Piano Festival and Summer Academy: ‘Feedback from the Festival is extremely positive.
 The Festival exceeded participants’ expectations and provided clear benefits in terms of artistic practice.
-It was seen as well organized and well conceived.’ * We are delighted by such praise, but continue to strive to improve the Festival and hope that this, our 15th anniversary year, will be our best yet.
+It was seen as well organized and well conceived.’ * We are delighted by such praise, but continue to strive to improve the Festival and hope that this, our 16th year, will be our best yet.

 *Quoted from the conclusion to an Evaluation of Oxford Philomusica International Piano Festival and Summer Academy by Annabel Jackson Associates commissioned by the Association of British Orchestras, August 2009